jaeho/Juri/readme.md

 // It will be SearchOptions("paris", "price:desc", "book", 1)
 ```

 If you want to mark exceptive field, you can using `@JuriIgonre` and also you wanto mark alternative field, you should add `@JuriField`.
 Sometimes when you needs modeling your field on `fromUri()` you should added function with annotation `@JuriOnRestoreModel`.
+If you need more information, check this [test-code](src/test/kotlin/com/jaehochoe/juri/JuriTest.kt).

 ### Licencse